thisismemukul/Databases---Getting-Started-With-Mongoose/readme.md

-# Using APIs DEMO
+# Using Mongoose DEMO

-This is a sample repo for using APIs in Node.js applications created by [Mukul Saini](https://github.com/thisismemukul).
-It is for beginners looking to get started quickly on a new API project using the Node.js environment.
+This is a sample repo for using Mongoose in Node.js applications created by [Mukul Saini](https://github.com/thisismemukul).
+It is for beginners looking to get started quickly on a new MongoDB project using the Node.js environment.

 - [Installation Guide](#installation-guide) - How to get started with a new API Node.js app